Chaddie/Tinder-auto-liker-Python-Script/README.md

 You can find out your facebook ID by going to this URL and entering your Facebook profile vanity URL: http://findmyfacebookid.com

-To install the Requests module, go to the following URL below:
+To install the Requests module, go to the following URL:
 <code>http://docs.python-requests.org/en/latest/</code>

 Once extracted, run <code>python setup.py install</code> and then check if the module is installed by typing help('modules') in Python.